 I love that whole passage because it is such a fabulous reminder that God did not call us to live out our faith in isolation.
 The enemy will do everything he can to separate us because he knows the strength we have together in the Lord.

 We are called to community and fellowship with one another.
+(You can join our private Facebook group, Growing Your Faith, for prayer and support).
 When one is weak, the other can be strong.
 I have a friend whom I call on for prayer when I am overwhelmed and my faith is weak.
 I tell her, “I’m calling in reinforcements!”

 Why?
 Because sometimes I need another to hold me up and vice versa.
 Just as Aaron came alongside Moses to hold his arms up during the battle, we sometimes need a sister to support us when we are in the midst of a battle (Exodus 17:8-16).